-On July 23, 2019, the Borrower together with another of our wholly-owned subsidiaries entered into the Incremental Agreement to amend the First Lien Credit Agreement.
-The Incremental Agreement refinanced the term loan outstanding under the First Lien Credit Agreement with a replacement \$475.2 million senior secured term loan credit facility.
-This new term loan matures on October 22, 2025, which is the same maturity date as provided under our First Lien Credit Agreement.
+On January 24, 2020, the Borrower together with certain other of our wholly-owned subsidiaries entered into the Second Incremental Agreement to amend our First Lien Credit Agreement.
+The Second Incremental Agreement refinanced the term loan outstanding under the First Lien Credit Agreement with a replacement \$460.0 million senior secured term loan credit facility.
+This new term loan matures on October 22, 2025, which is the same maturity date as provided under our First Lien Credit Agreement for the term loans previously outstanding thereunder.

-Borrowings under the First Lien Credit Agreement, after giving effect to the Incremental Agreement, bear interest at a rate per annum equal to either (a) the Eurodollar rate, with a floor of 0.00%, as adjusted for the reserve percentage required under regulations issued by the Federal Reserve Board for determining maximum reserve requirements with respect to Eurocurrency funding, plus an applicable margin rate of between 3.25% and 3.50% for the term loan, depending on the public corporate family rating of the Borrower and between 3.25% and 3.75% for revolving credit loans, depending on the applicable first lien secured leverage ratio or (b) an ABR rate, with a floor of 0.00%, plus an applicable margin rate of between 2.25% and 2.50% for the term loan, depending on the public corporate family rating of the Borrower or between 2.25% and 2.75% for revolving credit loans, depending on the applicable first lien secured leverage ratio.
+Borrowings under the First Lien Credit Agreement, after giving effect to the Incremental Agreement and the Second Incremental Agreement, bear interest at a rate per annum equal to either (a) the Eurodollar rate, with a floor of 0.00%, as adjusted for the reserve percentage required under regulations issued by the Federal Reserve Board for determining maximum reserve requirements with respect to Eurocurrency funding, plus an applicable margin rate of 2.75% for the term loan and between 3.25% and 3.75% for revolving credit loans, depending on the applicable first lien secured coverage ratio or (b) an ABR rate, with a floor of 0.00%, plus an applicable margin rate of between 1.75% for the term loan or between 2.25% and 2.75% for revolving credit loans, depending on the applicable first lien secured coverage ratio.
 The ABR rate is determined as the greater of (a) the prime rate, (b) the federal funds effective rate, plus 0.50% or (c) the Eurodollar rate plus 1.00%.

-The First Lien Credit Agreement provides that the Borrower may request increased commitments and additional term loans or additional term or revolving facilities under the First Lien Credit Agreement, in each case, subject to certain conditions and in an aggregate principal amount not to exceed the sum of (a) the greater of (i) \$160.0 million and (ii) 100% of Consolidated EBITDA (as defined in the First Lien Credit Agreement) for the most recently completed four fiscal quarter period for which internal financial statements are available and ended on or prior to the date of any such incurrence, plus (b) an additional amount, subject to compliance on a pro forma basis with (i) a consolidated first lien debt to Consolidated EBITDA ratio of no greater than 4.50 to 1.00 for incremental first lien debt or (ii) if incurred in connection with a permitted acquisition or other investment, the applicable ratio immediately prior to such acquisition or other investment plus certain other amounts as specified in the First Lien Credit Agreement also provides for the incurrence of junior secured and unsecured debt, subject to certain conditions specified in the First Lien Credit Agreement.
+The First Lien Credit Agreement provides that the Borrower may request increased commitments and additional term loans or additional term or revolving facilities under the First Lien Credit Agreement, in each case, subject to certain conditions and in an aggregate principal amount not to exceed the sum of (a) the greater of (i) \$160.0 million and (ii) 100% of Consolidated EBITDA (as defined in the First Lien Credit Agreement) for the most recently completed four fiscal quarter period for which internal financial statements are available and ended on or prior to the date of any such incurrence, plus (b) an additional amount, subject to compliance on a pro forma basis with (i) a consolidated first lien debt to Consolidated EBITDA ratio of no greater than 4.50 to 1.00 for incremental first lien debt or (ii) if incurred in connection with a permitted acquisition or other investment, the applicable ratio immediately prior to such acquisition or other investment plus certain other amounts as specified in the First Lien Credit Agreement.
+The First Lien Credit Agreement also provides for the incurrence of junior secured and unsecured debt, subject to certain conditions specified in the First Lien Credit Agreement.